PKief/vscode-copy-branch-name/README.md

 <img src="https://raw.githubusercontent.com/PKief/vscode-copy-branch-name/main/images/command-palette.png" alt="Command palette">

 If the name of the branch was successfully copied to the clipboard, a message text appears in the status bar for a few seconds.

+## Multiple Repositories Support

+This extension also supports multiple repositories.
+It copies the branch name of the repository in which the currently opened and active file is located.
+This ensures that you always get the correct branch name depending on the repository of the active file.